-A system isn’t just a single practice or remedy — such as massage — but many practices that center on a philosophy, such as the power of nature or the presence of energy in your body.
+A system isn’t just a single practice or remedy — such as massage — but many practices that centre on a philosophy, such as the power of nature or the presence of energy in your body.
 Examples of whole medical systems include:

 - Ancient healing systems.
-These healing systems arose long before conventional Western medicine and include ayurveda from India and traditional Chinese medicine.
+These healing systems arose long before conventional Western medicine and include Ayurveda from India and traditional Chinese medicine.

 - Homeopathy.
 This approach uses minute doses of a substance that cause symptoms to stimulate the body’s self-healing response.